John-Abbott-College/4A8-Notes/30_Test_2_Info_Calendar.md

 - Understand goals: go back and improve code made fragile with piled on changes, change of requirements, change of frameworks/libraries, improving separation of concerns, improve robustness.
 - The longer you wait the riskier it gets to go back and refactor.
 - Example:
-  - Having to bring the model namespace Budget into the UI layer.
+  - Having to bring the model namespace Calendar into the UI layer.
 Why did we have to?
 What could have been done instead?